waferbaby/usesthis/posts/2019-10-22-pierluigi.dalla.rosa.markdown

 I'm Pier, and I usually find it hard to put myself in a box, but I generally fit under the creative technologists' label.
 I studied Cinema and Media Engineering and Interaction Design, and since studying I've been constantly at the intersection between design and technology.
 In my every day life I create in code and atoms, I build things with behaviors, I dress spaces with interactivity, I solder, I make pictures, I teach and sometimes I sail as well.

-You can find some of my work at [www.pierdr.com](http://pierdr.com/ "Pierluigi's website.")
+You can find some of my work at [www.pierdr.com](http://pierdr.com/ "Pierluigi's website.").

 ### What hardware do you use?